enthought/mayavi/docs/source/mayavi/application.rst

         scene to another.

   The object editor
-    This is where the properties of mayavi pipeline objects can be changed when an object on the engine's pipeline is clicked.
+    This is where the properties of Mayavi pipeline objects can be changed when an object on the engine's pipeline is clicked.

   TVTK scenes